Symposium (Xenophon): Chapter 4

 Socrates now pushes for each man to prove that the thing of which he is proud deserves being proud of.
 Kallias says that he makes men more just by giving them money (4.1).
 Antisthenes questions him on the matter, and Kallias says that men who have money for necessities are less inclined to crime.
 Kallias explains that no one repays him, not even with thanks.
 Antisthenes says it is remarkable that those whom Kallias benefits do not behave justly toward their benefactor.
 But Kallias counters Antisthenes with Socrates’ support, and the discussion ends (4.5).

 Nikeratos is next to speak.
 He says that he can better any man by teaching him Homer, since the poet wrote about nearly all human activities.
 He claims that onions complement drinking well.
 Socrates points out that eating onions may lead to a reputation for overindulgence.
 It is also not beneficial for those who intend to kiss someone afterward (4.9).

 Kritoboulos next explains why he is proud of his beauty.
 He says that his companions swear he is beautiful and so he believes it.
-If he is beautiful, then his companions must feel about him how he feels about Kleinas, a particularly beautiful man.
+If he is beautiful, then his companions must feel about him how he feels about Kleinias, a particularly beautiful man.
 While strong men must toil, brave men must adventure and wise men must speak eloquently, beautiful men attain their ends without doing anything (4.13).
 Kritoboulos addresses Kallias saying that he himself makes people more righteous than Kallias because he can encourage men toward every virtue.
 Handsome people make people more generous, more heroic in danger and more modest because they are ashamed of their desires (4.15).
 Likewise generals should be handsome men, he says, because their soldiers would follow them into battle more eagerly (4.16).
 And nor does beauty decay with age, he continues.
 People of every age have their own distinct beauty (4.17).